 Filson Sintered Stainless Steel Filters mainly include stainless steel sintered filter cartridge, sintered stainless steel plate, sintered stainless steel sheet, sintered stainless steel tube, sintered stainless steel filter disc.
 It is made of stainless steel 304 and 316.

 Filson Sintered Stainless Steel Filters offer high filtering efficiency and long service life, widely applied in the filtration of liquid and gas.
-The filter accuracy of ss sintered filter cartridges are available from 0.5 um to 300 um, with working temperature from -200 °C to 1000 °C.
+The filtering accuracy of ss sintered filter cartridges is available from 0.5 um to 300 um, with working temperatures from -200 °C to 1000 °C.

 Production Processing of Sintered Wire Mesh